datonex/eau-royal/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-Each error, or warning will be written in the format: line number then error description

 ### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" height=25 /> HTML5 Validator

 Code validation with [W3C Validator](https://validator.w3.org/)